Jonius7/SteamUI-OldGlory/README.md

   - `spiked.css` - **Thespikedballofdoom's** [Dark Library](https://gamebanana.com/guis/35092) theme
   - `acrylic.css` - Theme based on **EliteSkylu's** [Acrylic Steam](https://www.reddit.com/r/Steam/comments/jot6vi/let_me_introduce_you_a_project_of_my_steam_ui/) concept

-​

 Other files are copied from the`Steam\steamui` directory as required.

-`config.css` for Shiina's steam-library theme will be created from config.css.original the first time you enable the theme.
+`config.css` for Shiina's steam-library theme will be created from `config.css.original` the first time you enable the theme.
 Alternatively, you can put your existing `config.css` file here and the app will use it.

 ![https://i.imgur.com/A85LCCn.png](https://i.imgur.com/A85LCCn.png)